ThomasGira/Rocket-League-Simulation/README.md

 <img src="updateMap.png" alt="Map with Objects" width="200"/>

 The robot presented itself as more of a challenge to represent on the map.
 This was because position and orientation was necessary.
 In order to show both aspects, a blue triangle was used to represent the robot.
+The coordinates of the triangle used were determined by first getting the points of a triangle centered around an origin at (0,0) these points were then all converted from the robot coordinate frame into the world coordinate frame.
+The code used to accomplish this is shown below.

 ```python
 def robotTriangle(): #Returns the points of a triangle corresponding to the robot's position and orientation.